As Addison Russell domestic violence probe accelerates, Cubs say focus intact

 Russell has repeatedly denied the allegations, most recently in a statement released through the union Friday night.

-Maddon acknowledged the strange day created by the sudden flurry of events Friday might have contributed to Friday’s lackluster loss to the White Sox.
+Maddon acknowledged the strange day created by the sudden flurry of events that might have contributed to Friday’s lackluster loss to the White Sox.

 “It’s hard to say that it didn’t,” he said then.